This guide will walk you through the basic functions of ChronOS that you will likely use frequently on and before race day including:

 - After a few seconds, the connection should be established, and the Status field will say "Connected".
 You should also see the green "Connected" LED on the keypad lit solid.

-- In CCSLite/Fusion, confirm that you can see the controller you have connected.
+- In CCSLite/Fusion, confirm that you can see the controller you've connected.

 If you are connecting to the ChronoTrack Server via a cellular connection, follow the steps HERE.